-Contractor: Boeing.
-Power Plant: two Pratt & Whitney F100-PW-220, each 25,000 lb thrust; or F100-PW-229 turbofans, each 29,000 lb thrust with max afterburner.
+Power Plant: two Pratt & Whitney F100-PW-220, each 25,000 lb thrust; or F100-PW-229 turbofans, each 29.000 lb thrust with max afterburner.

-Accommodation: crew of two on zero/zero ejection seats.
-Dimensions: span 42 ft 9 in, length 63 ft 9 in, height
+Accommodation: crew of two, on zero/zero ejection seats

-18 ft 5 in.
-Weight: empty 32,000 lb, gross 81,000 lb.
+Dimensions: span 42.8 ft, length 63.8 ft, height 18.5 ft.
+Weight: empty 45,000 lb, gross 81,000 lb.

-Performance: max level speed at altitude Mach 2.5, ferry range with CFTs 3,000 miles.
+Ceiling: 50,000 ft.
+Performance: max level speed at altitude Mach 2.5. ferry range with CFTs 3,000 miles.

-Armament: one internally mounted M61A1 20 mm six-barrel cannon; up to four AIM-9 Sidewinder and up to four AIM-7 Sparrow air-to-air missiles, or up to eight AIM-120 AMRAAMs; up to six AGM-65 Maverick air-tosurface missiles; AGM-130; EGBU-15; EO, IR, and standard bombs; CBU 87/89/97 cluster munitions; and nuclear weapons.
+Armament: one internally mounted M61A1 20 mm six-barrel cannon; up to four AIM-9 Sidewinder and up to four AIM-7 Sparrow air-to-air missiles, or up to eight

+AIM-120 AMRAAMS; up to six AGM-65 Maverick air-to-surface missiles; AGM-130; EGBU-15 and GBU 10/12/ 15/24/28 guided munitions; CBU 87/89/97 cluster munitions; unguided munitions; and nuclear weapons.
 JSOW, JDAM, and WCMD capability from FY03.
+COMMENTARY

-F-15E has a strengthened airframe for increased gross weight at takeoff and maneuver at 9 Gs throughout the flight envelope.
-Cockpit controls and displays are improved, and a wide-field-of-view HUD is included.
+F-15E has a strengthened airframe for increased gross weight at takeoff and maneuver at nine Gs throughout the flight envelope.
+Cockpit controls and displays are improved, and a Wide-Field-of-View (WFOV) HUD is included.

 For low-altitude, high-speed penetration and precision attack on tactical targets at night and in adverse weather, the F-15E carries a high-resolution APG-70 SAR and LANTIRN (Low-Altitude Navigation and Targeting Infrared for Night) pods, with wide-field FLIR.
-The APG-70 gives the F-15E, with its AMRAAM, AIM-7, and AlM-9 load, a true multirole capability with the inherent air-to-air capability of the F-15C.
-The digital, triple-redundant flight-control system permits automatic terrain following.
-Other improvements include a ring-laser gyro INS, with GPS capability from 1997, and, in FY03, the capability to carry smart weapons (JSOW, JDAM, and WCMD).
+The APG-70 gives the F-15E, with its AMRAAM, AIM-7, and AIM-9 load, a true multirole capability with the inherent air-to-air capability of the F-15C.
+The triple-redundant digital flight-control system, in combination with the LANTIRN navigation pod and the WFOV HUD, permits automatic terrain following.
+Other improve-ments include an Embedded Global Positioning System Inertial Navigation System (EGI) and Link16 data link.
+Strike capability will be enhanced with the addition of the JHMCS.
+Smart weapon (JSOW, JDAM, and WCMD) capability will be added from 2003.
 CFTs, adapted to carry ordnance tangentially, can be fitted to reduce drag while increasing combat range.

-During Desert Storm 48 USAF F-15Es were de-ployed to the Persian Gulf where they operated mainly at night, hunting Scud missile launchers and artillery sites using the LANTIRN system.
+During Desert Storm, 48 USAF F-15Es were de-ployed to the Persian Gulf where they operated mainly at night, hunting Scud missile launchers and artillery sites using the LANTIRN system.
 They also operated successfully with Joint STARS aircraft.
+Congress authorized 10 additional aircraft with deliveries beginning in FY02 through FY04.
+These new F-15Es will include upgraded Programmable Arma-ment Control (PAC) and software for compatibility with JDAM, JSOW, and WCMD, as well as an enhanced night vision capability.

--16 Fighting Falcon
+F-16 Fighting Falcon